modelica/ModelicaSpecification/Tutorial.md

 History information
 : Major milestones, like creation, important changes, release into public accessibility should be recorded.
 Information to store are the author, date and a brief description.
-This functionality is comparable with version control of software, using tools such as SCCS or RCS.
 If a specific modeling procedure is used, the mile stones of such a procedure can be recorded in this part.